randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 Even within New York City, a greater share of educated tech workers were born outside of the U.S. than within.
 [Silicon Valley is also _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
 In 2017, more than half of its households spoke a language other than English, a greater share than either California or the U.S.

-These data hint at another important factor of i18n:  culture.
-Not everyone--more accurately, _almost no one_--uses American notation.
+These data hint at another important factor of i18n.
+Culture affects the way we write and communicate information independently of language.
+And not everyone--more accurately, _almost no one_--uses American systems of notation.

 ## Culture